Machine Intelligence

 Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI), ACM, pp. 23

-Preview abstract Visual programming provides beginner-level programmers with a coding-free experience to build their customized pipelines.
-Existing systems require users to build a pipeline entirely from scratch, implying that novice users need to set up and link appropriate nodes all by themselves, starting from a blank workspace.
-We present InstructPipe, an AI assistant that enables users to start prototyping machine learning (ML) pipelines with text instructions.
-We designed two LLM modules and a code interpreter to execute our solution.
-LLM modules generate pseudocode of a target pipeline, and the interpreter renders a pipeline in the node-graph editor for further human-AI collaboration.
-Technical evaluations reveal that InstructPipe reduces user interactions by 81.1% compared to traditional methods.
-Our user study (N=16) showed that InstructPipe empowers novice users to streamline their workflow in creating desired ML pipelines, reduce their learning curve, and spark innovative ideas with open-ended commands.
+Preview abstract Visual programming has the potential of providing novice programmers with a low-code experience to build customized processing pipelines.
+Existing systems typically require users to build pipelines from scratch, implying that novice users are expected to set up and link appropriate nodes from a blank workspace.
+In this paper, we introduce InstructPipe, an AI assistant for prototyping machine learning (ML) pipelines with text instructions.
+We contribute two large language model (LLM) modules and a code interpreter as part of our framework.
+The LLM modules generate pseudocode for a target pipeline, and the interpreter renders the pipeline in the node-graph editor for further human-AI collaboration.
+Both technical and user evaluation (N=16) shows that InstructPipe empowers users to streamline their ML pipeline workflow, reduce their learning curve, and leverage open-ended commands to spark innovative ideas.
 View details

 RewriteLM: An Instruction-Tuned Large LanguageModel for Text Rewriting